April 28, 2016

 Tanner’s parents fought with him regularly on the issue.
 They tried to explain superpowers are not simply manufactured like toys.
 They told him people are either born with them, experience a freak accident, or receive illegal, unethical treatments from mad scientists.
 Tanner insisted they employ mad scientists then.
-His parents obviously refused though.
+His parents obviously refused.
 This caused Tanner to despise hyper-humans and powered people.
-His parents attempted to eliminate his irrational hatred of this group by securing a day with his former idol, the hero of heroes himself, Captain Noble.
+His parents attempted to eliminate his irrational hatred of this group by securing a day with his former idol, the Hero of Heroes himself, Captain Noble.

 A few years later on his 17th birthday, something incredible, yet, tragic occurred.
 After years of spiraling downwards with reckless behavior, Tanner’s constant substance abuse finally caught up with him.
 Despite his obvious brilliance, his school work suffered greatly and he began flunking every class.
 However, his personal life was where he failed the worst, for one fateful night while driving under the influence of several drugs he smashed his $5,000,000 car into a light pole.

 As he laid in the hospital for days after the accident under observation, he contemplated on his powers.
 He was often punched in the face growing up for saying the wrong thing to the wrong person, but he never bruised or bled.
 He never got sick like everyone else, and not once did he break a bone despite all the skiing and extreme sports spills he’d taken.
-He never really took a second to be thankful in those moments though.
+He never really took a second to be thankful in those moments, though.
 Tanner was always too busy thinking about how the universe better not ever try to hurt him, because he was better than everyone else and did not deserve injury or pain as other people did.
-When his life hung in the balance though, a part of the incredibly selfish, narcissistic, condescending, arrogant and rude boy died; a hero was born so to speak.
+But when his life hung in the balance, a part of the incredibly selfish, narcissistic, condescending, arrogant and rude boy died; a hero was born, so to speak.
 Tanner realized he was destined to use his powers.

-The horrible person he was, was not completely gone though, for Tanner believed he was gifted his powers as a birthright and not as a blessing.
+The horrible person he was wasn’t completely gone, for Tanner believed he was gifted his powers as a birthright and not as a blessing.
 Nevertheless, he bought into the hero code of performing acts to protect and serve.
 Tanner promptly announced to his parents he was forgoing his acceptance to the prestigious Platinum City University – which they had to call in several favors to get – and left home to fight crime on his 18th birthday.

 Using his parents’ money, he purchased a luxurious condominium in another incredibly affluent part of Platinum City, the neighborhood of Washtenaw.
 There, he spent millions of dollars combining all the condos next to and below him, knocking down the walls and reconstructing the top four floors of the building into his own personal fortress.
 He had a command center, an elevated garage with a private freight lift big enough to fit a tank in, along with all the latest surveillance technology he could buy.
 Thus, Tanner gave himself the name Kid Gen and began spending his days training to become a hero.